 If your multi-family building is larger than 8 units, then you will be ineligible to receive city collections.

-There are some exemptions to this rule.
-There are some outlier situations where buildings that contain more than 8 units have been collected by the Streets Division prior to the instituting of this special charge.
+There are some outlier situations where buildings that contain more than 8 units have been collected by the Streets Division prior to the instituting of this special charge, but these are rare exceptions.

-Existing residential customers in building of fewer than 8 units cannot opt out of the City recycling service.
+Existing residential customers in buildings of 8 units and fewer cannot opt out of the City recycling service.

 Let's use an example.